What We Talk About

 We're all "disrupters" nowReading this blog will make you rich.
 Er, sorry no it won't, but I could hardly start with last week we attended the UK's largest cloud accounting conference, Xerocon 2015, and expect any of you to still be reading.
 However, as an SME the message Xerocon sent is absolutely worth your while - get in the cloud, automation is only the beginning.
-Starting with some context, David Rowan of Wired magazine gave a fascinating ...
+Starting with some context, David Rowan of Wired magazine gave a fascinating insight ...

-Visit the Swansea Tidal Lagoon for Less (and other budget matters)So there we have it – “comeback” George has fired his final pre-election salvo in the form of the 2015 budget.In all honesty, policy wise there was nothing particularly ground breaking in there and, as seems to be the norm these days, anything mildly interesting had been leaked or announced well in advance.Never the less his “didn’t we do well” speech, as well as Miliband’s “liar, liar” response, made for a fascinating ...
+Visit the Swansea Tidal Lagoon for Less (and other budget matters)So there we have it – “comeback” George has fired his final pre-election salvo in the form of the 2015 budget.In all honesty, policy wise there was nothing particularly ground breaking in there and, as seems to be the norm these days, anything mildly interesting had been leaked or announced well in advance.Never the less his “didn’t we do well” speech, as well as Miliband’s “liar, liar” response, made for a fascinating preview of the ...

 Triple venti, soy, no foam latteWe work with a number of independent cafés who often dazzle us with their innovative brand approach, unique food and drink offering and spectacular shop fit outs.
 They need that extra edge to compete with the monotonous and seemingly relentless march of Pret.
-While as accountants there’s little we bring to the creative output, we do often get asked about the optimum way to set up the infrastructure that enables a café to buy ...
+While as accountants there’s little we bring to the creative output, we do often get asked about the optimum way to set up the infrastructure that enables a café to buy, sell, ...

 Top 5 Bookkeeping TipsWe spend a great deal of our time working with clients to ensure they have the optimum mix of systems, processes and controls in place to get accurate financial data as near to real time as possible, in an efficient and cost effective manner.
 At the core of this is the approach taken to bookkeeping.
 These are our top 5 tips to managing your bookkeeping:Automate bill and receipt data entry - Receipt Bank limits the ...